xyxyLiu/TaskLogger/README.md

 ````text
 -keep public class com.reginald.tasklogger.TaskLoggerApplication$TaskLoggerInstrumentation { *; }
 ````

+For more details, see the sample in the project.

 ### Output
 Use "$taskLogger$" as filter in Logcat to see the output, which contains(see figure below):